Sampling Theorem and Discrete Fourier Transform on the Hyperboloid: Introduction

 The plan of the article is as follows.
 In order to keep the article as self-contained as possible, we shall introduce in the next section general definitions and results about CS and frames based on a group $G$.
-The standard construction of CS related to the discrete series of representations of $G=SU(1,1)$ is briefly sketched in Sec. \ref{su11rep}.
+The standard construction of CS related to the discrete series representations of $G=SU(1,1)$ is briefly sketched in Sec. \ref{su11rep}.
 We refer the reader to Refs. \cite{CS,Klauder,Gazeau,Holschneider} for more information.
-In Section \ref{sampling} we provide sampling theorems, discrete Fourier transforms and reconstruction formulas for bandlimited holomorphic functions on $\mathbb D_1$ of bandlimit $M$ and index $s$, and discuss the effect of over- and under-sampling.
-For quasi-bandlimited functions these reconstruction formulas are not exact and we analyze the error committed in terms of $N,r$ and $s$.
+In Section \ref{sampling} we provide sampling theorems, discrete Fourier transforms and reconstruction formulas for bandlimited holomorphic functions on $\mathbb D_1$ of bandlimit $M$ and index $s$.
+For band-unlimited functions these reconstruction formulas are not exact for finite $N$ and we analyze the error committed in terms of $N,r$ and $s$, which tends to zero for high values of $N$.
 Finally, Sec. \ref{comments} is devoted to conclusions and outlook.